noorkaur5/code-gpt-docs/docs/tutorial-basics/configuration.md

 ## Help

-Please be sure to look here when you need help.
+Please feel free to refer to this section when you need help.

 - `Extension Docs`: The document you are reading right now.
 - `API Docs`: 📝 Access the [API documentation](https://developers.codegpt.co/) for CodeGPT.